Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Implementation Details

 \subsection{Overall Performance}

 We present the overall performance of our model and baselines in Table~\ref{tbl:main_result_beijing} and~\ref{tbl:main_result_shanghai}, from which we have the following observations.

-First, our model outperforms baseline methods on all eight indicator prediction tasks across two datasets, with improvements in terms of $R^2$ ranging from 2.9\% to 159.8\%, demonstrating the effectiveness and robustness of our model.
+First, our model outperforms baseline methods on all eight indicator prediction tasks across two datasets, with improvements in terms of $R^2$ ranging from 4\% to 76\%, demonstrating the effectiveness and robustness of our model.
 Specifically, our SLAK-single model is better than baselines on six of the eight indicators, indicating that leveraging LLM agents to extract relevant meta-paths on a single task is promising but not robust enough.
-Moreover, the cross-task communication mechanism further improves our performance by 1.9\% to 23.8\% in terms of $R^2$, achieving the best results.
+Moreover, the cross-task communication mechanism further improves our performance by 3.1\% to 13.9\% in terms of $R^2$, achieving the best results.

-Second, HKGL generally achieves the best performance among baselines because it uses LBKG to effectively integrate LBSN data, and defines several sub-KGs to capture diverse knowledge in LBKG.
-However, it still performs worse than our model, which suggests that manually extracting relevant knowledge from LBSN data may lead to sub-optimal results.
-On the contrary, we leverage the reasoning and multi-agent collaboration ability of LLM agents to automatically find and optimize meta-paths, thus showing considerable performance gain.
+Second, HKGL generally achieves the best performance among baselines because it uses UrbanKG to effectively integrate urban data, and defines several sub-KGs to capture diverse knowledge in UrbanKG.
+However, it still performs worse than our model, which suggests that manually extracting relevant knowledge from urban data may lead to sub-optimal results.
+On the contrary, we leverage the reasoning and multi-agent collaboration ability of LLM agents to automatically find and refine meta-paths, thus showing considerable performance gain.
+We further visualize the prediction results of our model and HKGL in Appendix~\ref{sec:prediction_visualization}.

 Third, it is natural to question whether other methods can also benefit from transferring knowledge across tasks.
 Therefore, we compare with a variant of the best baseline model by concatenating region embeddings learned from other indicators (HKGL vs. HKGL-trans).
-We notice that the performance becomes worse on all indicators with embedding transfer.
-This is because embeddings from different tasks are trained with supervised signals from other indicators, which may not be suitable for the current task.
+We notice that the performance drops on all indicators with embedding transfer.
+This is because embeddings from different tasks are trained with supervised signals from different indicators, which may not be suitable for a specific task.
 This suggests that it is non-trivial to transfer knowledge across different tasks through embedding.
 However, our model shows better performance with cross-task communication mechanism, which further demonstrates the effectiveness of semantic-guided knowledge fusion as well as knowledge sharing through multi-agent collaboration.